Unsecured Business Overdraft Rates & Fees Comparison

 A business overdraft is more suitable for businesses that need to cover cashflow shortfalls and short-term expenses.
 In contrast, business credit cards are commonly used for everyday expenses or big purchases to take advantage of interest-free days and earn rewards points on eligible purchases.
 Interest rates on business credit cards are usually higher than on unsecured and secured overdrafts.

 Yes, you may still be able to get a business overdraft if your credit history isn't perfect.
-Non-bank lenders will be your best option as they're more lenient with their eligibility criteria.
-You may initially only qualify for a lower overdraft limit, and your interest rate will be higher.
+Non-bank lenders may be your best option as they're more lenient with their eligibility criteria.
+You may initially qualify for a lower overdraft limit, and your interest rate will likely be higher.
 You could alternatively apply for a bad credit business loan.